david-cortes/ctpfrec/README.md

 ## Speeding up optimization procedure

-For faster fitting and predictions, use SciPy and NumPy libraries compiled against MKL.
-In Windows, you can find Python wheels (installable with pip after downloading them) of numpy and scipy precompiled with MKL in [Christoph Gohlke's website](https://www.lfd.uci.edu/~gohlke/pythonlibs/).
-In Linux and Mac, these come by default in Anaconda installations (but are likely to get overwritten if you enable `conda-forge`).
+For faster fitting and predictions, use SciPy and NumPy libraries compiled against MKL or OpenBLAS.
+These come by default with MKL in Anaconda installations.

 The constructor for CTPF allows some parameters to make it run faster (if you know what you're doing): these are `allow_inconsistent_math=True`, `full_llk=False`, `stop_crit='diff-norm'`, `reindex=False`, `verbose=False`.
 See the documentation for more details.